Understanding Termination Pay in Ontario

 L.P. v.
 TeraGo Networks Inc., 2016 ONCA 618

-In this case, the Court examined the termination of L.P., an employee who was terminated without just cause and received termination pay.
-However, the termination pay provided did not cover the entire notice period to which L.P. was entitled under the ESA.
-L.P. argued that his termination pay should have included compensation for the full notice period, encompassing not only his base salary but also bonuses and other forms of compensation he would have earned had he worked through the entire notice period.
+In this case, the Court examined the termination of L.P., an employee who was allegedly terminated without just cause and received termination pay.
+However, the termination pay that was provided to L.P. did not cover all types of compensation to which L.P. should have received under the ESA.
+L.P. argued that his termination pay should have included compensation for the full notice period, encompassing not only his base salary, but also bonuses and other forms of compensation that L.P. would have earned had he been employed through the entire notice period.

 This case also raised important legal questions about the completeness and adequacy of termination pay packages, particularly the inclusion of all forms of remuneration.
-The ONCA ruled in favor of the employee L.P., determining that the employer’s obligation to provide termination pay extended beyond the mere base salary.
-The Court highlighted that termination pay must correspond to the total compensation the employee would have received during the notice period.
-This includes regular wages, bonuses, commissions, and any other earnings that are part of the employee’s standard compensation package.
+The ONCA ruled in favour of the employee L.P., determining that the employer’s obligation to provide termination pay extended beyond the mere base salary.
+The Court emphasized that termination pay must correspond to the total compensation the employee would have received during the notice period.
+This includes regular wages, bonuses, commissions, benefits, and any other earnings that are part of the employee’s standard compensation package.

-This ruling emphasized that employers have an obligation to ensure that termination pay packages are comprehensive, covering all aspects of an employee’s compensation to maintain financial stability during the transition period.
+This ruling emphasized that employers have a legal obligation to ensure that termination pay packages are comprehensive, covering all aspects of an employee’s compensation to maintain financial stability during the transition period.
 The Court’s decision emphasized the importance and obligation for employers to adhere strictly to the ESA requirements, in ensuring that employees receive the comprehensive compensation package that they are entitled to for the entire notice period.

 About the Author